rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 every user uploads any files to the provider owning the room.
 Any member can download the files from the provider storing the file.

-The MIMI message transport protocol could easily provide for both options.
+The MIMI message transport protocol could easily support both options.

 Note that in many enterprise
 environments it may not be possible for clients to use a link directly to or from